Japanese Festival Music: History

 Japan's request for a composition from an American composer was turned down due to the deterioration of relations between the countries.

 Joseph Goebbels assigned the Japanese commission to Germany's most prominent composer, Richard Strauss.
 Strauss, age 75, put aside composition on his opera Die Liebe der Danae to work on Japanese Festival Music while staying in the Italian Tyrol.
 He completed the work on April 22, 1940 and received 10,000 Reichsmarks for his effort.

 Instrumentation

-Japanese Festival Music is written for a large orchestra 3 Flutes (piccolo), 2 oboes, English Horn, 4 clarinets, bass clarinet, 3 bassoons, contrabassoon, 8 French horns, 4 trumpets, 4 trombones, 2 Tubas, 14 tuned temple gongs, timpani, various percussion, two harps and strings.
+Japanese Festival Music is written for a large orchestra 3 Flutes (piccolo), 2 oboes, English Horn, 4 clarinets, bass clarinet, 3 bassoons, contrabassoon, 8 French horns, 4 trumpets, 4 trombones, 2 Tubas, 14 tuned temple gongs, timpani, bass drum, cymbals, triangle, tam-tam, snare drum, tambourine, glockenspiel, two harps and strings.
 There is also an option for either an organ or an additional 3 trumpets, 4 trombones and 2 French horns.